Nail psoriasis vs. fungus

 - work in a moist environment, or your hands or feet are often wet

 - walk barefoot around public swimming pools, gyms, and showers

 - wear socks and shoes with poor ventilation

-- have an immunosuppressive illness, such as HIV
+- have an immunosuppressive condition, such as HIV

 - live with someone who has nail fungus

-People who have circulatory problems or diabetes are also at increased risk.
+People who have circulatory problems or diabetes also have an increased risk of nail fungus.
 Any injury to the nail bed can also make you more vulnerable to nail fungus.